Crossing of the International & Great Northern Railroad and the Galveston, Harrisburg & San Antonio Railway

-Above: John W Barriger III took this photo of Tower 105, probably in the late 1930s, from the rear of his business car as his train proceeded west into San Antonio.
+Above: John W Barriger III took this photo of Tower 105, probably in the late 1930s, from the rear of his business car as his train proceeded east into San Antonio.
 The view is west down the Sunset Route tracks.
 The I-GN crosses behind the tower; the foreground crossing track is the connector that allowed northbound I-GN trains to access the SAB&T, which paralleled the north side of the Sunset Route between Tower 105 and Tower 112.
 Below: Barriger took this photo of the tower on a different day, but in the same general timeframe.
 As in the above photo, it appears that the parking spot for the tower operator was across the tracks.

 Historic Map, Tower 105

 Above: Although Tower 105 was not constructed until 1916, it was added for the 1952 republication of the 1912 Sanborn Fire Insurance Map of San Antonio.